niazkhan0731/Fastfood-Menu-Project/README.md

 ## Step 2: Starting With 'index.html'

 With our collaboration environment solidified, we delved into crafting the very essence of our application—the user interface.
 Our HTML masterpiece, known as index.html, laid the groundwork for the front-end.
-To maintain best practices, we placed this file within the 'templates' folder — a choice that holds is vital for our Flask-based application.
+To maintain best practices, we placed this file within the 'templates' folder — a choice that is vital for our Flask-based application.
 It is here that Flask would later draw the templates required for rendering dynamic content.

 ## Step 3: Displaying Results on 'receipt.html'